The $p$-rank stratification of the moduli space of double covers of a fixed elliptic curve: Moduli of double covers of

-We also need the moduli of pointed hyperelliptic curves.
-Let $\hti_{g;n}$ be the Deligne-Mumford stack of stable $\Z/2\Z$ covers of the projective line with $2g+2$ ordered smooth branching points and $n$ smooth unramified marked points on the base curve.
-For stability, we require that $g \geq 0$, $n \geq 0$, and~$2g+n \geq 1$.
+Let $\mt_{E,g;n}$ and $\mb_{E,g;n}$ be as defined above; for stability, we assume $g \geq 1$, $n \geq 0$, and $2g + n \geq 3$.
+We also consider the moduli of pointed hyperelliptic curves: let $\hti_{g;n}$ denote the Deligne-Mumford stack of stable $\mathbb{Z}/2\mathbb{Z}$-covers of the projective line with $2g + 2$ ordered smooth branch points and $n$ smooth unbranched marked points on the base curve; for stability, we assume $g \geq 0$, $n \geq 0$, and $2g + n \geq 1$.
+Furthermore, if $\Gamma$ is an irreducible substack parametrizing certain curves, we call the curve representing its generic point the ``generic curve'' of $\Gamma$.

-We need two types of clutching maps, depending on whether the double cover is ramified at the node where the curves are clutched.
+In this section, we describe the boundary strata of $\mb_{E,g}$ in terms of images of clutching morphisms and, in particular, show that $M_{E,g}$ is dense in $\mb_{E,g}$.
+We require two types of clutching maps, depending on whether the double cover is branched at the node where the curves are clutched.
+A visual representation of the clutching maps on the source and target curves is given in Figure~\ref{fig:clutching}.